-The proprietor expects that all staff will know and understand this child protection and safeguarding policy and their responsibility to implement it.
-Staff must, as a minimum, have read and understand Part One of KCSiE and Appendix A.
+The proprietor expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
+Staff must, as a minimum, have read and understand Part One of KCSiE and Appendix B. The proprietor will ensure that they and senior leaders have read and understand Parts One and Two of KCSiE.
+The proprietor will ensure that those staff who do not work directly with children have read either Part One or Annex A of KCSiE together with Annex B. There may be some staff whom the proprietor requires them to read additional sections.